ljmartin/estimating_sem_timeseries/README.md

 # Results

-The results show how often the 95% confidence interval actually includes the true mean for each method.   `compare_methods.py` will run a grid comparison of 100 timeseries simulations across several different lengths (`half-log increases of 30, 100, 300, 1000, 3000 timesteps`) combined with several different levels of autocorrelation (`rho parameter 0.1, 0.3, 0.5, 0.7, 0.9, 0.99`). `plot_utils.py` uses the Altair library to produce the figures below.
+The results show how often the 95% confidence interval actually includes the true mean for each method.   `compare_methods.py` will run a grid comparison of 100 timeseries simulations across several different lengths (`half-log increases of 30, 100, 300, 1000, 3000 timesteps`) combined with several different levels of autocorrelation (`ρ (rho) parameter 0.1, 0.3, 0.5, 0.7, 0.9, 0.99`). `plot.py` uses the Altair library to produce the figures below.

 i.e.:

 ```
 python compare_methods.py
+python plot.py
 ```